Oklahoma City bombing: Planning

-Motive

 McVeigh and Nichols cited the federal government's actions against the Branch Davidian compound in the 1993 Waco siege (shown above) as a reason why they perpetrated the Oklahoma City bombing.

 The chief conspirators, Timothy McVeigh and Terry Nichols, met in 1988 at Fort Benning during basic training for the U.S. Army.
 McVeigh met Michael Fortier as his Army roommate.
 The three shared interests in survivalism.
 McVeigh and Nichols were radicalized by white supremacist and antigovernment propaganda.
 They expressed anger at the federal government's handling of the 1992 Federal Bureau of Investigation (FBI) standoff with Randy Weaver at Ruby Ridge, as well as the Waco siege, a 51-day standoff in 1993 between the FBI and Branch Davidian members that began with a botched Bureau of Alcohol, Tobacco, and Firearms (ATF) attempt to execute a search and arrest warrant.
-There was a shootout and ultimately a siege of the compound, resulting in the burning and shooting deaths of David Koresh and 75 others.
+There was a shootout and ultimately a siege of the compound, resulting in the burning and shooting deaths of David Koresh and 81 others.
 In March 1993, McVeigh visited the Waco site during the standoff, and again after the siege ended.
 He later decided to bomb a federal building as a response to the raids and to protest what he believed to be U.S. government efforts to restrict the rights of private citizens, particularly those under the Second Amendment.
-McVeigh had stated that federal agents were acting like soldiers, thus making an attack on a federal building, an attack on their “command centers”.
+McVeigh had stated that federal agents were acting like soldiers, thus making an attack on a federal building, an attack on their "command centers."
 (Note: Attributed to multiple references:)